 Anchor The Right Way For Catfish In Lakes and Reservoirs

 If you’re going to “tight line” then you’ll want the boat to stay perfectly still.
 This is where most people go wrong and get incredibly frustrated.
 It’s usually because they’re either not using the right anchors or not using the right technique for anchoring.

-If you’re boat is swaying back and forth constantly moving and every time the slightest breeze blows you’re lines go slack or move your baits, you’re going to have a really tough time catching catfish.
+If your boat is swaying back and forth constantly moving and every time the slightest breeze blows your lines go slack or move your baits, you’re going to have a really tough time catching catfish.

 If you’ve located catfish on your sonar and plan on anchoring and casting into them but you can’t get your boat to hold quickly and stay in the right place, you’re going to have a much harder time catching fish.